luxtorpeda-dev/luxtorpeda/README.md

 ## Pre-requisites

 Compatibility tool will work on any modern 64-bit Linux distribution.
-All packaged games are compiled for Steam Runtime environment and require no additional dependencies.
+All packaged games are compiled for Steam Runtime Soldier environment and require no additional dependencies.

 **Using Luxtorpeda with [Steam native runtime](https://wiki.archlinux.org/index.php/Steam/Troubleshooting#Steam_native_runtime) may or may not work, but is not supported.**